blackjetrock/postal-pico-rom-reader/README.md

-* I saw a post somewhere on the internet, by Eben Upton I think, which said that the Pico GPIOs were *probably* 5V tolerant. i thought I'd (carefully) test that here.
+-*-I saw a post somewhere on the internet, by Eben Upton I think, which said that the Pico GPIOs were *probably* 5V tolerant. i thought I'd (carefully) test that here.
+Unfortunately I can't find th epost any more.